Opal: Multimodal Image Generation for News Illustration

-Week by week, we conducted exercises to try to produce text-to-image generations that could be adequate for news illustration, while searching for design patterns as a way to structure the process.
-From these exercises, we realized that often times the generations did not necessarily need to be taken as is.
+Throughout the process of analyzing generations, we searched for design patterns that could structure the process of creating high-quality generations.
+We realized that often times the generations did not necessarily need to be taken as is.
 Sometimes they were fantastic standalone, but often their artifacts and flaws could be easily edited away.
 Generations could be collaged, drawn over, and post-processed in a number of ways as a visual asset.
-Illustrators commented that they could work around unclear subjects by using the generations as a background and editing in subjects from real images, or taking the compositions of generations as idea springboards.

-The learnings from these co-design sessions week over week helped us learn and justify design choices that we later implemented in Opal.
+Illustrators commented that they could work around unclear subjects by using generations as backgrounds and editing in subjects from real images, or taking the compositions of generations as ideas.
+The learnings from these co-design sessions helped us learn about news illustration and justify design choices that were later implemented in Opal.